The alphabetical pagination searches the records according to the first character in a specific column.

 3. HTML and PHP

-Show alphabetical list and whenever the user clicked on it then filter the record.
+Show alphabetical list and whenever the user clicked on it then filter the record.- Create list of alphabets

-Select the first character from the name column in the users Table and count total records on a character.
+name column in the users Table and count total records on a character.

-On the bases of the result create <li> elements and add <a > where use firstCharacter to create source.
+<li> elements and add <a > where use firstCharacter to create source.- Alphabetical search

 <?php